- Home

 By the time you reach your 50s or 60s you may have money tied up in your property if you’re a homeowner, alongside retirement savings if you’ve paid into a pension.

-Given the current cost of living crisis, many people are looking for ways to boost their incomes, and may be considering turning to either their pension or property to help them make ends meet.
+Given current steep living costs, many people are looking for ways to boost their incomes, and may be considering turning to either their pension or property to help them make ends meet.

 Property is often considered one of the hardest assets to draw an income from, but there are a growing number of ways you can release money that may be used to supplement your income.
 These include equity release, retirement interest-only mortgages, downsizing, or using the government’s tax-efficient rent-a-room scheme.

-Meanwhile, pensions are more flexible than ever, as if you have a defined contribution pension, you can usually use your retirement savings as you wish from age 55.
+Meanwhile, pensions are more flexible than ever, as if you have a defined contribution pension, you can usually use your retirement savings as you wish from age 55 (rising to 57 from 2028).
 Used carefully, you can produce a tax-efficient income stream from your pension.
-Ultimately, though, how you decide to take your retirement income depends on your personal situation, and what is right for one person won’t necessarily be right for another.
+Ultimately, though, how you decide to take your retirement income depends on your individual circumstances, and what is right for one person won’t necessarily be right for another.
 Find out more in our article Your pension options at retirement.

 Here, we run through some of your options, considerations and potential scenarios to help you decide on the right course of action for you.